MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 >[!div class="mx-imgBorder"]
 > ![ChoicesPicker component.](media/field-component-result.gif "ChoicesPicker component")

-Before you start, make sure you've installed all the [prerequisite components](implementing-controls-using-typescript.md#prerequisites).

 ## Code

-You can download the complete sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/component-framework/ChoicesPickerControl).
+You can download the complete sample from [PowerApps-Samples/component-framework/ChoicesPickerControl/](https://github.com/microsoft/PowerApps-Samples/tree/master/component-framework/ChoicesPickerControl).

 ## Create a new `pcfproj` project

+> [!NOTE]
+> Before you start, make sure you've installed all the [prerequisite components](implementing-controls-using-typescript.md#prerequisites).

 To create a new `pcfproj`: